Japanese yen: Satsuma Rebellion and aftermath (1877–1887)

-Fixed value of the yen to the U.S. dollar
+Fixed rate of the yen to the U.S. dollar

 No true exchange rate existed for the yen between December 7, 1941, and April 25, 1949; wartime inflation reduced the yen to a fraction of its prewar value.

 After a period of instability, on April 25, 1949, the U.S. occupation government fixed the value of the yen at ¥360 per USD through a United States plan, which was part of the Bretton Woods system, to stabilize prices in the Japanese economy.

 That exchange rate was maintained until 1971, when the United States abandoned the gold standard, ending a key element of the Bretton Woods system, and setting in motion changes that eventually led to floating exchange rates in 1973.

 Yen and major currencies float

 By 1971, the yen had become undervalued.
 Japanese exports were costing too little in international markets, and imports from abroad were costing the Japanese too much.
 This undervaluation was reflected in the current account balance, which had risen from the deficits of the early 1960s, to a then-large surplus of US$5.8 billion in 1971.
 The belief that the yen, and several other major currencies, were undervalued motivated the United States' actions in 1971.

-Following the United States' measures to devalue the dollar in the summer of 1971, the Japanese government agreed to a new, fixed exchange rate as part of the Smithsonian agreement, signed at the end of the year.
+Following the United States' measures to devalue the dollar in the summer of 1971, the Japanese government agreed to a new, fixed exchange rate as part of the Smithsonian Agreement, signed at the end of the year.
 This agreement set the exchange rate at ¥308 per US$.
-However, the new fixed rates of the Smithsonian agreement were difficult to maintain in the face of supply and demand pressures in the foreign-exchange market.
+However, the new fixed rates of the Smithsonian Agreement were difficult to maintain in the face of supply and demand pressures in the foreign-exchange market.
 In early 1973, the rates were abandoned, and the major nations of the world allowed their currencies to float.